 Product teams, for example, often analyze customer feedback to understand how customers interact with their product, what they’re frustrated with, and which new features they’d like to see.
 Then, they translate this insight into UX improvements, new features, and enhanced functionalities.

 Through data analysis, you can also detect the weaknesses and strengths of your competition, uncovering opportunities for improvement.
 Analyze online reviews about your competition to answer questions like: what do customers love or hate about your competitors’ products or services?

-Data analysis can be used for both qualitative and quantitative research, but you’ll need to use different data analysis techniques depending on which research method you decide to perform.
+Data analysis techniques can be used to analyze both qualitative and quantitative data, but you’ll need to use different data analysis methods depending on which type of data you want to analyze.